nicolashery/example-build-workflow/README.md

 I'd much rather do some coding, save files often, and choose when I want the browser to refresh and show me my changes.
 I haven't yet felt the feedback loop to be too slow that way.

-LiveReload is nice when you're working on CSS only though.
+LiveReload is nice when you're working on the CSS though.